 - Likes freedom to follow enthusiasms but may go to extremes.

 Jupiter in Sagittarius

-Jupiter, Sagittarius’s ruling planet, promotes an expansive approach to life, and enhances innate optimism and an adventurous spirit.
-Jupiter’s influence is seen particularly in the intellectual, philosophical or spiritual dimension of Sagittarians.
+Jupiter, Sagittarius’s ruling planet, promotes an expansive approach to life and enhances innate optimism and an adventurous spirit.
+Jupiter’s influence is seen particularly in the intellectual, philosophical, or spiritual dimensions of Sagittarians.
 Jupiter may also push the individual towards over-optimism or naiveté, or encourage dilettante habits.